Res: Anthropology and Aesthetics

 EDITED BY FRANCESCO PELLIZZI

-Res is now available on JSTOR in the Arts & Sciences VIII Collection:
+RES is also now available on JSTOR in the Arts & Sciences VIII Collection: > Harvard Login